jjspeedie/guide.2021.1.00690.S/step0/step0-program-overview.md

  </table>
  </div>
 +++
 **AB_Aur_a_06_TM2: member.uid___A001_X15a2_Xb6d**.
 The "second" execution block "uid___A002_Xf8d822_Xa976" was QA0 semi-pass, and was not included into the pipeline-delivered calibrated products.
-The QA0 comment shows a fatal software error occurred and only 8 minutes of integration time on-source was achieved.
+The QA0 comment (from the QA0 report) shows a fatal software error occurred and only 8 minutes of integration time on-source was achieved.
 We later looked at these data and considered re-running the pipeline calibration to include this EB, but in the end decided it was not worth it.
 The "third" execution block, "uid___A002_Xf8f6a9_X15c79", is thus what we move forward with as "SB EB2".
 ````

 ## Correlator Setup